Skip to main content

 }

-Then, open App.vue, import your data, and set it up via the inner data() method.
-After that, pass the data to your <Kanban/> component as props:
+Now, open App.vue, import the data, and set it up using the data() method.
+Then pass it to the <Kanban/> component as props:

 App.vue